Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

     AUTHOR: Red

-If there are multiple authors, we can seperate them with commas.
+If there are multiple authors, we can separate them with commas.

 .. code-block:: yaml